 It might be worth taste-testing ready-made seitan from a shop to check whether you like it before making it yourself.
 However, this often contains added salt as a preservative.
 Ensure the sodium content is under 400 milligrams per 100 grams.
 It’s a good idea to limit your sodium intake – the Heart Foundation recommends no more than 2000 milligrams per day.

 So, what’s the downside?

-If you get a bloated stomach or gut pain after eating bread or pasta but definitely don’t have coeliac disease, it would be interesting to know whether you tolerate seitan.
+If you get a bloated stomach or gut pain after eating bread or pasta but definitely don’t have coeliac disease, it would be interesting to know whether you can tolerate seitan.
 If you do, it could be you don’t tolerate the carbohydrate part of wheat, but can tolerate gluten.
 A research team at the University of Newcastle, of which I am a part, is investigating whether people who report gut pain after eating wheat are sensitive to the gluten or to the fermentable carbohydrates (FODMAPs) in wheat.

-For everyone else who wants to decrease their meat intake or avoid meat altogether, seitan is versatile and one of the closest in texture and flavour to meat of any vegetarian protein options — so break out the mixing bowls and get kneading.
+For everyone else who wants to decrease their meat intake or avoid meat altogether, seitan is versatile and one of the closest in texture and flavour to meat of any vegetarian protein options.
+So break out the mixing bowls and get kneading.

 You can buy vital wheat gluten from The Cruelty Free Shop or the Melbourne Food Ingredient Depot.
 You can get ready-made seitan from Suzy Spoon’s Vegetarian Butcher or Harris Farm Markets.
 This article was written by Dr Kerith Duncanson, an Accredited Practising Dietitian and Senior Research Fellow at the University of Newcastle School of Medicine and Public Health, and was originally published by The Conversation.